willwoodlief/gk-api-core/layer-docs/layer-revisited.md

 * Groups can define projects and provide structure
 * Groups can be nested, that is there can be parent and child groups,
   * the parent can moderate the children but the children only have protected access to the parent content and actions
-  * user management on this layer is a group, all other groups made on this server is a subgroup to this one
+  * user management on this server/layer is a group, all other groups made on this server is a subgroup to this one

+# Organizations (groups,agreements)
+Optional voting to allow the group ns to be used on api operations: once or repeating, specific calls or using template from base types and attributes
+  * Members get shares, shares can be unequally divided, each member gets one share at least
+  * Shares can be generated in any number by the admins and given how they please, owner has no extra privs here
+  * Actions need > 50% shares
+  * Actions can have a set time limit, and/or time range
+  * Organization acts like any user, including for agents or any of this api for the individual user
+  * Delagation for one or more users to do a range of actions, using the org token

-# Remote caching and verification
+# Remote caching and verification (groups)
 The core allows any remote to be called
 * This can be a proxy server for some or all remotes
   * Moderator can decide if using proxy